LiliaFramework/Lilia/documentation/docs/libraries/lia.md

 **Purpose**

-Prints a colour-coded log entry to the console.
+Prints a colour-coded log entry to the console prefixed with "[LOG]" and the log category.

 **Parameters**

 * `category` (*string*): Log category name.
 * `logString` (*string*): Text to log.

 **Realm**